dstroma/datetimex-quickie/README.md

 module does not parse date strings, users are instead directed to CPAN to choose from a bewildering array of other modules to do this for them.

-This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO-style string.

-The most simple use is to call DateTime->create with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.
+There are some other similar modules on CPAN such as DateTimeX::Auto, DateTimeX::Easy, and DateTime::Format::DateParse.

 # EXPORTING

 By default this module exports the create() method to the DateTime package.
-You can specify that this module exports its create method to a different namspace instead of to DateTime (or not to export anything) by passing arguments to its import method via use:
+You can specify that this module exports its create method to a different namspace instead of to DateTime by passing arguments to its import method via
+use:

-        use DateTimeX::Create (export_to => 'My::DateTime::Class');
+        use DateTimeX::Create (export_to => 'My::DateTime');
-        My::DateTime::Class->create(...); # returns Dat
+        My::DateTime->create(...);                     # returns My::DateTime object

+Or you can choose to not export anything:

-        use DateTimeX::Create (); # no exports
+        use DateTimeX::Create ();                      # export nothing
-        DateTimeX::Create->create(...); # returns DateTime objects
+        DateTimeX::Create->create(...);                # returns DateTime object
-        DateTimeX::Create::create('My::DateTime', ...) # returns My::DateTime objects
+        DateTimeX::Create::create('My::DateTime', ...) # returns My::DateTime object

 Exporting to multiple different namespaces is best done by calling import
 directly: